 Head through the gatehouse and the hill from Keizersberg Abbey, and eventually you’ll end up near the Kleine Begijnhof.
 The easily-missed lane of historic buildings that once housed women seeking independent lives sans-marriage is now occupied primarily by students of KU Leuven (the city’s major university).

-It’s not as sprawling as the Groot Begijnhof, but the scenic lane pairs nicely with a walk to the hilltop abbey.
+It’s not as sprawling as the Groot Begijnhof, and of course it’s not as practically perfect as the historic town of Bruges, but the scenic lane pairs nicely with a walk to the hilltop abbey.

 3. Grab a metaphorical—but still literal—beer at Metafoor bar